 Hitch’s artwork is phenomenal, and I think he’s honestly one of the best pencillers working in the business today.
 His sensibilities fuse effortlessly with Millar’s, and there are any number of pages that I would love to just hang up on my wall.
 His figures seem realistic, but never ridiculous, and his action is chaotic but never confusing.
 Despite the sense of apocalyptic stakes and a world on fire, it’s always easy to follow and never unclear.

 The Ultimates is, without a doubt, one of the very best comics to give a new reader.
 It’s accessible, it’s smart, it’s easy to read and it’s thoughtful.
 It makes a variety of clever observations about the genre without relying on inside knowledge.
 It’s carefully constructed, but that doesn’t mean it isn’t fun.
 If you’re looking for one comic to pick up after seeing The Avengers, this is the one.

-You might be interested in our review of Mark Millar’s other work on The Ultimates:
+You might be interested in our other Ultimates-related reviews:

 - The Ultimates

 Filed under: Comics Tagged: | Avenger, brian hitch, brian michael bendis, captain america, comic books, graphic novels, iron man, mark millar, marvel, Marvel Comic, marvel comics, marvel omnibus, Millar, review, stan lee, the avengers, the ultimates, the ultimates omnibus, thor, ultimate marvel, ultimate universe, Ultimates